 Thousands of Afghans suffer from PTSD.
 Advocates are trying to find culturally competent ways to help

-This story is part of a new TPR series Between Here and Home about how Afghans are navigating life in San Antonio after the war.
+This reporting is part of a new TPR series Between Here and Home about how Afghans are navigating life in San Antonio after the war.

 Chinar Sedeqi, his wife and his three children were among the around 80,000 Afghans who braved gunfire and explosions to get to the Kabul airport in August of 2021 and get out of a country that was no longer safe for them.